Jasmyne Spencer: Canberra United, 2016–17

+Spencer joined Canberra United on loan for the 2016–17 W-League season.

 OL Reign, 2018–2020

-In January 2018, Spencer was traded to OL Reign (then known as Seattle Reign FC).
+In January 2018, Spencer was traded to Seattle Reign.
 She made her debut for the club during the team's home opener win against the Washington Spirit.
 The game marked Spencer's 100th cap in the NWSL.
-Spencer tore her ACL in the first game of the 2019 NWSL season and is expected to miss the totality of the season.
+Spencer tore her ACL in the first game of the 2019 season and missed the remainder of the season.

 Melbourne City FC, 2018–19

 Spencer joined Melbourne City on loan for the 2018–19 W-League season.
 She made her debut in City's season opener, a 2–0 loss to Canberra United but scored a hat-trick the following weekend in the team's home opener, a 3–1 victory over Sydney.

 Houston Dash, 2021

+Spencer made her debut for Houston Dash in a 1–0 win against the Kansas City Current on June 6, 2021.
+She made 18 appearances for the club during the 2021 season notching 874 minutes on the pitch.
+She scored the game-winning goal against her former club Reign FC on July 2 in a 2–0 win.